 Figures that are convex in one direction (we call this convex in X) can be very efficiently rasterized with minimum computation.
-For 90 degree data the trapezoid reduces to a rectangle.
+For Manhattan data (90° edges) the trapezoid reduces to a rectangle.

 The user can specify the Gerber file to fracture.
 Gerber files with internal layers (for polarity reversal or step and repeat) are converted to a single OASIS file.